cau-placc/pakcs/INSTALL.md

-If you install PAKCS from the source code distribution, you need also the Haskell build tool [Stack](https://docs.haskellstack.org/) to compile the front end of PAKCS.
+If you install PAKCS from the source code distribution, you need also the Haskell build tool [Stack](https://docs.haskellstack.org/)
+(version 2.x or higher) to compile the front end of PAKCS, i.e., the executable `stack` must be in your path.

 A note on encoding source files